 What are the Odds of Winning the Lottery More than Once?

 Lottery odds are a funny thing.
 They are far higher than the average person can understand, just as the jackpots are much more than the average person can conceive.
 One of the strangest things about odds is that seven consecutive numbers have the same chance of appearing as 7 numbers chosen at random.
-What’s more, if a playerdoes win the lottery with those numbers one week and then purchases a ticket with the same numbers for the next week, the chance of winning the second time are the same.
+What’s more, if a player does happen to hit the jackpoot with those numbers one week and then bets with the same numbers for the next week, the chance of winning the second time are the same.

 It is counterintuitive.
 What makes this situation even more bizarre is that if you are to purchase those numbers for two consecutive weeks the odds of them both showing up would be multiplied.
 So, in the case of Eurojackpot they would be 1 in 95 million multiplied by 1 in 95 million.
 But as soon as those numbers are drawn for the first week, the odds of them appearing again the next week are the same as any other set of numbers.